Kosiisuma1/Alert-triage---Investigation-with-splunk/README.md

 - Invalid user enumeration attempts
 - Successful authentication events

-Through log analysis, I confirmed that the alert was a **True Positive**, as the attacker successfully gained access to a user account after multiple login attempts.
+Through log analysis, the alert was confirmed as a **True Positive**, since the attacker successfully gained access to a user account after multiple login attempts.

 ---